 Although this temporary disruption may delay the completion of the study, it is not expected to affect the safety of our participants or the integrity of the study.

 Thank you once again for your interest in this important medical study.

 The AMALFI study has been designed and is run by researchers at the University of Oxford's Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU) and the Division of Cardiovascular Medicine, which are world-leading centres for this type of work.

 The study is led by Professor Louise Bowman and Professor Barbara Casadei and involves cardiology and General Practice specialists as well as partnership work with many other local doctors, nurses and healthcare professionals.

 This study will look at the possible benefits of screening people using a new Zio Patch monitor to detect atrial fibrillation.
 Half of the people in this study will wear the patch and half will not, so we can compare the Zio Patch to the usual medical care people receive on the NHS.
 The patch is used just once and worn continuously for two weeks.

-The Zio Patch results will be sent to GPs who will then discuss any changes in treatment that might be needed.
+Results regarding the presence or absence of AF and other clinically relevant findings will be sent to GPs who will then discuss any changes in treatment that might be needed.
 The study team will continue to monitor each participant's medical record for 5 years to see what happens to them during this time and whether the screening has made a difference.